okwolf/hyperapp-fx/README.md

 }).foo()
 ```

-An HTTP GET request with a text response:
+Example HTTP GET request with a text response:

 ```js
 import { withEffects, http } from "hyperapp-effects"